 Origin of the Sloughi Dog Breed

-Though the Sloughi resembles the Saluki and the Afghan Hound, it’s not related to either.
+Though the Sloughi resembles the Saluki and the Afghan Hound, it’s unrelated.
 This hound has a unique DNA makeup from thousands of years.
 As we mentioned earlier, he’s probably from Ethiopia or Algeria.

 Some folks…

-Also suggest Morocco, Tunisia and Libya as his original home, but like many “ancient” breeds there is still some “debate” as to what the truth actually is.
-What is known for sure is that the Sloughis breed eventually made their way to western Europe in the late 1800s, but the Sloughi breed really didn’t become a “thing” until the 1960s.
-At that time, they also became known in the United States as well and as you’re probably already aware of have yet to become a “super popular” breed
+Also suggest Morocco, Tunisia, and Libya as his original home, but like many “ancient” breeds, there is still some “debate” about the truth.
+It is known that the Sloughi breed eventually made its way to Western Europe in the late 1800s, but the Sloughi breed didn’t become a “thing” until the 1960s.
+At that time, they also became known in the United States and, as you’re probably already aware, have yet to become a “super popular” breed.

 Classification Dates